vandkama-cmyk/LoCoBench/README.md

 ### Option 1: Quick Evaluation (Recommended)

-Run evaluation on pre-generated scenarios:
+Run evaluation on all LoCoBench scenarios:

 ```bash
 # Evaluate a single model on all scenarios